BoiseCodeWorks/CodeShopWarehouse/readme.md

 CodeShop Warehouse
 ==================

 In this checkpoint you are responsible for building out a warehouse management system.
 This warehouse needs to manage the stock of it's products through the use of Fill Orders.
 Fill Orders can be created ahead of when they are processed.
-There are two types of Fill Orders, One for adding stock, and one for removing stock from the product.
+There are two types of Fill Orders.
+One for adding stock, and one for removing stock from the product.
 Each Fill Order needs to be timestamped when it is Processed.
 Once a Fill Order is processed it should not be modified.
 If a mistake occurs a new Fill Order should be generated to correct the previous order.

 ### Base Requirements
   - Application Layers must be separated into at least 4 Layers